scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Attempt to cloud a targets mind.
-The creature makes a Willpower save vs your spellcasting.
+Attempt to cloud a creatures mind in range that you can see.
+The creature makes a Willpower save against your spellcasting.
 On a fail the creature adds a Bad die to all spellcasting rolls, or a terrible die on crit.

 You may target an additional creature for each level above 2nd.